-It may be fair for an employer to differentiate on the basis of productivity when giving a salary increase, for example, increases linked to performance review criteria.
-A collective agreement entered into between an employer and a registered trade union may also provide direction on performance or productivity-linked salary increases.
+It may be fair for an employer to differentiate based on productivity when giving a salary increase, for example, increases linked to performance review criteria.
+A collective agreement between an employer and a registered trade union may also provide direction on performance or productivity-linked salary increases.